Museum Campaign Reaches New Milestone With More Than $600M Raised to Date

 Public Invited to an Open House Celebration on July 14th

 SALEM, MA – The Peabody Essex Museum (PEM) announces the opening of its new state-of-the-art 120,000-square-foot Collection Center in Rowley, Massachusetts.
-The new Collection Center unifies, preserves, and protects PEM’s 1.8 million works of art and culture, several hundred thousand books, and one linear mile of archival material, which together represent more than 12,000 years of global artistic and cultural creativity.
+The new Collection Center unifies, preserves, and protects over a million works of art and culture in PEM’s collection, several hundred thousand books, and one linear mile of archival material, which together represent more than 12,000 years of global artistic and cultural creativity.

 “The completion of the new Collection Center constitutes a major milestone in the museum’s 219-year history,” says Dan Monroe, PEM’s Rose-Marie and Eijk van Otterloo Director and CEO.
 “Providing the highest standards of preservation, protection, and care for PEM’s extremely large and diverse collections has always been a daunting challenge.
 The new Collection Center not only meets this challenge but also makes the collections far more accessible than ever before for support of exhibitions, programs, and research.
 In addition to highly secure climate-controlled spaces for collection storage, the Center also provides a new Conservation Lab, Photography Studio, Digitization Studio, and an entirely new facility for the Phillips Library, the museum’s research library.”